amoe/acceleratedcpp/exercise-notes.md

 So this is the notorious vertical centering extension that I was expecting to happen, as it's a clear leftover feature.

+Try to figure this out.
+If row = 0, just don't call, or call with some out of-range row value -- height() will work.

+If row = 1, row = 0 should be called on right.
+If row = 2, row = 1 should be called on right.

+If row = 3, row =

+Imagine height of left was 6.
+Now, when row = 2, row = 0.
+When row = 3, row =
+1. Result of integer division is truncated towards zero.

+start = floor(lh / 2) - (rh / 2)